Tom Kolesnik Talks About Podiatrists

 Various paddings, insoles, modifications and orthotics inside footwear can help to stabilise your feet, enhance leg function, improve posture, and assist to strengthen the foundation of your body.

 Unstable feet can result in aching feet, heel pain, plantar fasciitis, shin pain, unstable ankles, knee pain, hip soreness and even back pain.
 It’s important to get your posture right from the ground up.

 We ask a lot of our feet.
 It’s only appropriate that we look after them!

-Podiatrists at Posture Podiatry also have a particular interest in manual therapies – using hands on treatment to mobilise the 33 joints of each foot and using advanced massage and dry needling techniques (yes, podiatrists use acupuncture needles!) to release muscle tension.
+Podiatrists at Posture Podiatry also have a particular interest in manual therapies – using hands on treatment to mobilise the 33 joints of each foot.
+We also use advanced massage and dry needling techniques (yes, podiatrists use acupuncture needles!) to help release muscle tension if the need arises.

 It’s very effective in the treatment of foot pain, or recovery from an old injury that seems to linger and just doesn’t go away.

-The forces on the feet from the ground below them to the body above them need to be fully addressed to get effective relief that is long lasting.
+The forces on the feet from the ground below them to the body above them need to be fully addressed in order to achieve effective relief that is long lasting.